mbojan/netseg/README.md

 status](https://github.com/mbojan/netseg/workflows/R-CMD-check/badge.svg)](https://github.com/mbojan/netseg/actions)
 <!-- badges: end -->

-This is an R package implementing most important descriptive measures of homophily and segregation in social networks.
-See Bojanowski & Corten (2014) for a review.
+Network homophily is a pattern in which ties are more likely to exist between nodes similar to each other.
+It is frequently observed for various types of social relations.
+At the same time, segregation is often encountered in urban areas as a tendency of families to occupy neighborhoods inhabited by other families similar to them.
+This package implements most important numerical indexes to measure the extent of homophily/segregation in a network in which vertices are assigned to two or more groups.
+It is a computational companion to the paper by Bojanowski & Corten (2014) <doi:10.1016/j.socnet.2014.04.001>.

 ## Installation